assemble/assemble/docs/markdown.md

-# Markdown Features
+# Markdown Support

-Assemble's default markdown engine is [markded](marked), so the following options are available for changing behavior:
+## Markdown Features*

-(credit: some of this documentation was copied directly from the marked readme.)
+Assemble's default markdown engine is [marked](marked), so the following options are available for changing behavior:

   * **pedantic**: Conform to obscure parts of `markdown.pl` as much as possible.
   Don't fix any of the original markdown bugs or poor behavior.